Rate Limits

 Best Practice

-Here are a few tips to assist you in remaining within your rate limits.
+Here are a few tips to help you stay within your rate limits.

 • Create Webhooks to receive notifications for specific actions/events in your account.
-You can then call back the API for required data not included in the webhook payload.
+You can then call the API again to retrieve the required data not included in the webhook payload.

 • Wherever possible, customize your requests only to receive the data you need.